 SBA guaranteed loans.
 We are designated a Preferred Lender under the SBA Preferred Lender Program.
 We offer mostly SBA 7(a) variable-rate loans.
 We generally sell the 75% guaranteed portion of the SBA loans that we originate.
-Our SBA loans are typically made to small-sized manufacturing, wholesale, retail, hotel/motel and service
+Our SBA loans are typically made to small-sized manufacturing, wholesale, retail, hotel/motel and service businesses for working capital needs or business expansions.
+SBA loans can have any maturity up to 25 years.
+Typically, non-real estate secured loans mature in less than 10 years.
+Collateral may also include inventory, accounts receivable and equipment, and includes personal guarantees.
+Our unguaranteed SBA loans collateralized by real estate are monitored by collateral type and are included in our CRE Concentration Guidance.

 We originate SBA loans through our branch staff, loan officers and through SBA brokers.
-For 2018, \$29.3 million or 59.4% of SBA loan originations were produced by branch staff and loan officers.
-The remaining \$20.0 million was referred to us through SBA brokers.
+For 2019, \$10.7 million or 38.5% of SBA loan originations were produced by branch staff and loan officers.
+The remaining \$17.1 million was referred to us through SBA brokers.

-As of December 31, 2018 our SBA portfolio totaled \$84.5 million of which \$17.1 million is guaranteed by the SBA and \$67.4 million is unguaranteed, of which \$59.9 million is secured by real estate and \$7.5 million is unsecured or secured by business assets.
+As of December 31, 2019 our SBA portfolio totaled \$75.0 million of which \$14.5 million is guaranteed by the SBA and \$60.5 million is unguaranteed, of which \$57.6 million is secured by real estate and \$2.9 million is unsecured or secured by business assets.
 We monitor the unguaranteed portfolio by type of real estate collateral.
-As of December 31, 2018, \$37.3 million or 55.4% is secured by hotel/motels; \$17.0 million or 25.3% by gas stations; and \$13.0 million or 19.4% in other real estate types.
+As of December 31, 2018, \$29.2 million or 48.3% is secured by hotel/motels; \$8.9 million or 14.7% by gas stations; and \$22.4 million or 37.0% in other real estate types.
 We further analyze the unguaranteed portfolio by location.
-As of December 31, 2018, \$25.7 million or 38.2% is located in California; \$3.5 million or 5.2% is located in Nevada; \$9.2 million or 13.7% is located in Texas; \$11.5 million or 17.0% is located in Washington; and \$16.9 million or 25.2% is located in other states.
+As of December 31, 2019, \$22.8 million or 37.6% is located in California; \$4.9 million or 8.0% is located in Nevada; \$6.6 million or 10.9% is located in Texas; \$9.6 million or 15.8% is located in Washington; \$3.2 million or 5.2% is located in New York; and \$13.5 million or 22.5% is located in other states.

-SBA loans decreased \$46.9 million, or 35.7%, to \$84.5 million at December 31, 2018 compared to \$131.4 million at December 31, 2017.
-This decrease was primarily due to loan sales of \$70.4 million, offset by \$33.6 million in originations in 2018.
+SBA loans decreased \$9.5 million, or 11.3%, to \$75.0 million at December 31, 2019 compared to \$84.5 million at December 31, 2018.
+This decrease was primarily due to loan sales of \$28.8 million, offset by \$14.8 million in originations in 2019.
 In 2017, we began selling SBA loans quarterly, whereas previously, we primarily sold SBA loans annually in November of each year.

 SFR real estate loans.
 We originate mainly non-qualified, alternative documentation SFR mortgage loans through correspondent relationships or through our branch network or retail channel.
-The loan product is a five- or seven-year hybrid adjustable mortgage which re-prices between five or seven years to the one-year LIBOR plus 3.00%.
+The loan product is a five- or seven-year hybrid adjustable mortgage which re-prices between five or seven years to the one-year CMT plus 2.50%.
 The start rate for the five-year hybrid in the Eastern region is 5.50%-5.875% plus 0%-1% in points.
 In the Western region we offer a seven-year hybrid and the start rate is 5.50%.
-As of December 31, 2018, the average loan-to-value of the portfolio was 58.0%, the average FICO score was 752 and the average duration of the portfolio was approximately 5.6 years.
+As of December 31, 2019, the average loan-to-value of the portfolio was 57.3%, the average FICO score was 760 and the average duration of the portfolio was approximately 4.0 years.
 We also offer qualified SFR mortgage loans as a correspondent to a national financial institution.